danielmerbet/fdom_weather_app/README.md

 - **7-Day Forecasts**: Provides forecasts for the upcoming week based on the latest data.
 - **Frequent Updates**: The application updates its forecasts every 3 hours.

+## Case Studies

-## Case Study: Sau Reservoir
+### Sau Reservoir

-The primary case study for this tool is the **Sau Reservoir**, one of the primary source of water for the city of Barcelona.
+One of the primary sources for drinking water for the city of Barcelona.
 This reservoir serves as a key site for testing and validating the fDOM Weather App.
-Its geographical location is [41.9721°N, 2.4030°E](https://www.google.com/maps?q=41.9721,2.4030), providing a unique setting for monitoring fluorescence Dissolved Organic Matter under varying meteorological conditions.
+Its geographical location is [41.9721°N, 2.4030°E](https://www.google.com/maps?q=41.9721,2.4030 "target=_blank"), providing a unique setting for monitoring fluorescence Dissolved Organic Matter under varying meteorological conditions.

+### Lough Feeagh

+It's a freshwater lake located in County Mayo, Ireland.
+Lough Feeagh is an important site for studying fDOM dynamics in temperate regions.
+Its geographical location is [53.9203°N, -9.5738°W](https://www.google.com/maps?q=53.9203,-9.5738 "target=_blank").
+This case study will be added soon, expanding the tool's applicability and testing under diverse environmental conditions.

 ## How It Works